Behavioral issues? Reactivity, barking, chewing, fear, anxiety etc.

 • Training pointers after consult and each training session

-• Report for your veterinarian
+• Report for your veterinarian (on your request)

 Further 1-hour sessions are available: $150 per hour to continue training